 Review: Coming Home – Annabel Kantaria

 Some books just grab you.
-I spent about a week dipping in and out of a not-particularly-interesting book that I was glad to finish, then started Coming Home.
+I spent about a week dipping in and out of a not-particularly-interesting book, then started Coming Home.
 I wanted something exciting, something a bit dark, and this seemed to fit the bill.

 Boy, did it ever.

 Evie, 28, has lived in Dubai for 5 years.
 She left London to escape from the shadow of her brother’s death, and the demands of her unstable mother.
 She’s had the time of her life, finally free from the emotional shackles of her family and able to become her own person at last.